 About Me

-This site was originally dedicated to sharing my crochet patterns as well as tutorial videos on different stitches.
-But as my interests expanded over the last couple of years, so has my blog.
+This site was originally dedicated to sharing my crochet patterns as well as tutorial videos on different stitches, but as my interests expanded over the last couple of years, so has my blog.
 Blog posts are searchable based on what you’re interested in so make use of the search function to find the thing that’s your jam whether it be yarn, hook, paper, ink loom, or …. actual jam.

 So welcome to Drunk Dog Creative.
 Pull up a chair, grab your favourite making tools, relax and come on a creative advenure with us!